-Others have reported success by mixing Roundup weedkiller with some lemon washing up liquid and then sprayed it onto the leaves.
+Others have reported success by mixing Roundup weedkiller with some lemon washing up liquid and then spraying it onto the leaves.

 Instead of spraying the leaves, you can also cut the vines that are closest to the ground and then spray them with weedkiller.
 If you do this, try to leave about 3-4 feet of a safe zone between the vines and the Ivy that is growing overhead.

 Spraying weedkiller can be dangerous to the plants and trees that surround the Ivy, so this might not be the best solution for everybody.

 How to kill Ivy with vinegar and salt.